-POST INSTALLATION (SCREW ONLY)
+POST INSTALLATION

-- 1. Insert the front (South) post at the first point on the South set of foundations. - 2.
-Measuring from the ground to the top of the post, ensure the post is at the correct height according to the construction documents.
+- 1. Insert the front (south) post at the first point on the south set of elbow tubes. - 2.
+Measuring from the ground to the top of the post, ensure the post is at the correct height according to the construction plans.
 Also ensure the upper bolt holes are rotated to align in the East-West direction.
 Temporarily secure the post in place with a quick clamp or similar tool. - 3.
-Repeat further down the front (South) side of the row with another foundation to create the next attachment point for the string line, once again measuring and ensuring plumbness.
+Repeat further down the front (south) side of the row with another foundation to create the next attachment point for the string line, once again measuring and ensuring plumbness.
 When topography is present, additional transition posts must be installed at transition points so that the string line can flow through hills and valleys at a moderate rate.
 Although the racking will follow terrain, it has limitations.
-Therefore, ensuring smooth flow will greatly aid the installation process.
+Therefore, ensuring smooth flow will greatly aid the installation process. - 4.
+Continue to the end of the row as required to set a string line. - 5.
+Run a string line between all foundations at the same height.
+For consistency, string line should run along the same side of the foundation for the entirety of the site.
+For example, always wrap counterclockwise, then install new posts on the south side of the string.
+This will help prevent zigzagging. - 6.
+Ensure the heights of all posts are correct and flow with the terrain in the method indicated in the construction plans.